simdjson/simdjson/.github/ISSUE_TEMPLATE/standard-issue-template.md

 * Basics is an overview of how to use simdjson and its APIs: https://github.com/simdjson/simdjson/blob/master/doc/basics.md
 * Performance shows some more advanced scenarios and how to tune for them: https://github.com/simdjson/simdjson/blob/master/doc/performance.md
 * Contributing: https://github.com/simdjson/simdjson/blob/master/CONTRIBUTING.md
+* We follow the [JSON specification as described by RFC 8259](https://www.rfc-editor.org/rfc/rfc8259.txt) (T. Bray, 2017).

 We do not make changes to simdjson without clearly identifiable benefits, which typically means either performance improvements, bug fixes or new features.
 Avoid bike-shedding: we all have opinions about how to write code, but we want to focus on what makes simdjson objectively better.